-Gable roofs slope downward in two parts from a central ridge, as to form a gable at each end (Ching, 6.16)
+A roof sloping downward in two parts from a central ridge, as to form a gable at each end.

-A part of a building’s foundation system made up on reinforced concrete that transfers loads into caissons or pile caps
+A part of a building’s foundation system made up of reinforced concrete that transfers loads into caissons or similar.

 A structural member in a wall that creates support for an opening for a window or door (#4 in above image).
 In brickwork, a header is a brick that is laid with the short side exposed.

-Hip roofs have sloping ends and sides meeting at an inclined projecting angle.
-(Ching, 6.17)
+A roof with sloping ends and sides meeting at an inclined projecting angle.

 A synthetic material applied to the exterior sheathing of a building to produce a weather-resistant barrier.
 Tyvek is a common brand.